osmosis-labs/governance/proposals/2021-7-fix-prop-6-ratios/README.md

 pool 42 REGEN/OSMO gauges 124,125,126: 48000,9000,3000
 ```

-## Command to make the proposal

-See command.md

-## How to check this
+### How to check this

 Check each step of the above derivation.
 (You can get the gauge ids for the last part by querying the gauge ID via `osmosisd query incentives gauge-by-id {number}`)

 Then query the live proposal at `osmosisd query gov proposal {number}`, and check that the gauge/allocation point mapping is correct.

+-- End of proposal description

+## Command to make the proposal

+See command.md